simplifiedcourses/simplifiedcourses.github.io/_posts/2023-01-24-reactive-input-state-for-angular-viewmodels.md

 date:   2023-01-24
 published: true
 comments: true
-categories: Angular, RxJS
+categories: [Angular, RxJS, State management]
 cover: assets/reactive-input-state-for-viewmodels-in-angular.jpg
-description: "This article shows how we can optimize the number of emissions and calculations when it comes to calculating ViewModels from input state in Angular"
+description: "This article shows how we can optimize the number of emissions and calculations when it comes to calculating ViewModels from input state in Angular."

 ---